mfederczuk/memtrace/README.md

 This warning may be disabled by defining the `MEMTRACE3_CONFIG_IGNORE_NDEBUG` macro as an expression that evaluates to a nonzero value.

+By default, when a macro with the same name of an allocation function is defined, including `memtrace3.h` will issue an error.
+Defining the `MEMTRACE3_CONFIG_ALLOW_REDEFINE` macro as an expression that evaluates to a nonzero value will first undefine the macros.

 ### Example ###

 #### `main.c` ####